Call for Comments On AIRC Certified Agencies and Approved Applicants

 Applicants Currently Under Consideration

-- Gurukul Overseas (Headquarters in India)
+- Abroad Campus (Headquarters in India)

-- US Admissions (Headquarters in US)
+- JJLOverseas Consultants (Headquarters in China)

 AIRC welcomes comments regarding any of its certified agencies or any agency that is an applicant for certification.
 Comments may be supportive or may express concerns or complaints.
 All comments must be in writing and submitted through one of the channels described below.
 Comments or complaints that are not submitted in writing will not be accepted.

 All comments will be provided to the identified agency for its review and response.

 Submitted comments must meet the following guidelines in order to be considered by AIRC:

 · The comment must reference a specific AIRC Certified Agency or an entity that is a current applicant for AIRC Certification or Certified agency.